-Stink bugs are distinguished by their foul-smelling odor, which is their unique defense against predators looking to eat them.
-As a result, many cat owners worry that eating a stink bug will poison their cat.
+Stink bugs are distinguished by their foul-smelling odor, which is their unique defense against predators that want to eat them.
+As a result, some people are concerned that eating a stink bug could poison or harm their cat.

-Stink bugs aren’t toxic to cats, but their secretions protect them.
-As a result, if your cat eats one, it will experience bouts of vomiting and diarrhea.
-Similarly, the hard exoskeleton causes stomach pain as it brushes against the digestive tract.
-If a stink bug secretes in a cat’s mouth, it may cause painful ulcers and sores.
-That being said, stink bugs are a good source of protein, fat, flavonoids, and potassium.
+Stink bugs aren’t toxic to cats, but their secretions can lead to vomiting and diarrhea.
+Their hard exoskeleton cause stomach pain as it brushes against the digestive tract.
+If a stink bug secretes in a cat’s mouth, it may cause ulcers and sores.
+However, stink bugs are a good source of protein, fat, flavonoids, and potassium.

-Insects are a large part of a cat’s diet, particularly when they’re feral, so cats with strong hunting instincts are drawn to eating stink bugs.
-However, not all cats like to eat stink bugs.
+Insects are part of a cat’s diet, particularly when they’re feral.
+So, cats with strong hunting instincts are naturally drawn to eating stink bugs.
+However, most cats are just interested in catching and playing with them.

 Do Cats Eat Stink Bugs?

 Stink bugs, also known as shield bugs and brown marmorated stink bugs, are home invaders.
-When they get into the house, cats love nothing more than to stalk and chase them.
-They sometimes consume them.
+When they get into the home, cats love nothing more than to stalk and chase them.

 Some people liken the smell to a skunk, while others describe it as being similar to coriander.
 Every stink bug may have a slightly different odor, but the small is designed to keep cats away.
-The taste is also unpleasant, so it’s unlikely a cat would want a second bite.
+The taste is also unpleasant, so it’s unlikely a cat would want to eat a second stink bug.

 Because stink bugs are so smelly, some owners encourage their cats to catch and kill them, which many cats are happy to oblige to.
-Therefore, whether cats eat stink bugs or not depends on their personality and environmental circumstances.
+Therefore, whether cats eat stink bugs depends on their personality and circumstances.